lucaskojo02/Students_Performance_Data_Analysis/README.md

   - Simple yet effective for predicting student scores.
   - R² score indicates moderate explanatory power.

-- **Decision Tree Regression**
-  - Captures non-linear relationships but may overfit.

 - **Random Forest Regression**
   - Provides better generalization with ensemble learning.
   - Achieved the highest accuracy among tested models.

+- **XGBoost**
+  - Enhanced accuracy, leveragin sequential tree boosting to correct residual errors.
+  - Achieved the highest predictive performance and was selected as the final model for interpretation and deployment.

 ### 3.2 Model Evaluation

 - **Mean Squared Error (MSE):** Used to measure prediction accuracy.
 - **R² Score:** Evaluated how well the model explains variance in student performance.
 - **Random Forest** performed best in balancing bias and variance.
+- **XGBoost** Achieved the highest predictive performance.

 ## 4. Conclusion and Recommendations